 This project focuses on the intervention monitoring of the ecological responses to Commonwealth environmental water delivered to the Lower Murray River in 2012-13.
 The Lower Murray River encompasses a wide range of aquatic habitats that support diverse species of native flora and fauna.
-The complex ecosystems in the Lower Murray are strongly influenced by variation in riverine flow regime.
-During the prolonged drought that affected the Murray-Darling Basin (2001-2010), the ecological community in the Lower Murray River suffered severe stress.
-The 2010 flood and ensuing high flow years have led to some ecosystem improvement.
+The complex ecosystems in the Lower Murray are strongly influenced by variation in riverine flow.

 In 2012-13, ~786 GL of Commonwealth environmental water were delivered to the Lower Murray River, Lower Lakes and Coorong, in conjunction with other environmental flows (e.g. flows through the Murray-Darling Basin Authority The Living Murray Initiative).
 The flow releases to South Australia were coordinated through a series of watering events across the southern connected Basin to achieve multi-site environmental outcomes.
-Environmental watering, following the decline of unregulated flows, helped to maintain river flow at ~15,000 ML day-1 during November, created a flow pulse of ~19,000 ML day-1 in December in the Lower Murray River and supplemented freshwater flows to the Lower Lakes and barrage releases to the Coorong.
+Environmental watering, following the decline of unregulated flows, helped to maintain river flow at ~15,000 ML day-1 during November, created a flow pulse of ~19,000 ML day-1 in December in the Lower Murray River and supplemented freshwater flows to the Lower Lakes and barrage releases to the Coorong (i.e. 298 GL of environmental water in November-December 2012 and 150 GL of environmental water January-February 2013).

-The current project investigated key ecological responses during 2012-13 in the main channel, wetlands, Lower Lakes and the Coorong, in line with expected ecological outcomes of Commonwealth environmental watering in the Lower Murray River.
-These included,
+The current project investigated ecological responses to environmental flows during 2012-13 in the main channel, wetlands, Lower Lakes and the Coorong, in line with expected ecological outcomes of Commonwealth environmental watering in the Lower Murray River.
+These included, relevant biota and ecological processes, and the responses that might be expected from the flow scenarios and environmental water delivery in 2012-13.
+This report provides a summary of the above studies and a synthesis of the ecological outcomes of the 2012-13 environmental watering in the Lower Murray River.

-- larval fish and reproduction of flow-cued spawners - larval fish food resources - dissolved and particulate material transport - floodplain wetland inundation and lateral connectivity - fish lateral movement - frog response - Coorong modelling for Ruppia tuberosa and fish habitat
+- larval fish assemblage and reproduction of flow-cued spawners; - larval fish food resources; - spawning, recruitment and natal origin of golden perch; - dissolved and particulate material transport; - floodplain wetland inundation and lateral connectivity; - fish lateral movement: - frog breeding response; - Coorong modelling for Ruppia tuberosa and fish habitat.